rmcanany/SolidEdgeHousekeeper/README.md

 Hides all non-model elements such as reference planes, PMI dimensions, etc.

 ### Fit view
 Maximizes the window, sets the view orientation for model files, and does a fit.
-Select the desired orientation on the **Configuration Tab -- General Page**.
+Select the desired orientation on the Options panel.

 ### Check interference
 Runs an interference check.
 All parts are checked against all others.
 This can take a long time on large assemblies, so there is a limit to the number of parts to check.
-Set it on the **Configuration Tab -- General Page**.
+Set it on the Options panel.

 ### Check links
 Checks linked files.  `Missing links` are files not found on disk.  `Misplaced links` are files not contained in the search directories specified on the **Home Tab**.
 Only links directly contained in the file are checked.
 Links to links are not.